 I was shocked by how many tanks there were, and how well they had been maintained for their age and for sitting in the hot desert.
 Here are some of the ones we saw.

-There was also an old Russian tank that was used with civil disobedience, it was pink and was intense to see.
+There was also an old Russian tank that was used with civil disobedience; it was pink and was intense to see.

-There was a military ground and sea car / boat as well, which is funny as I now associate them with the duck tours in places like Seattle.
+There was a military ground and sea car/boat as well, which is funny as I now associate them with the duck tours in places like Seattle.

-Also of note, there are a few more memorials outside that you can view without paying the entrance fee to the museum, and of course, active military can visit free.
+Also, there are a few more memorials outside that you can view without paying the entrance fee to the museum, and of course, active military can visit free.

-All in all, I didn’t have a lot of time here, but I did enjoy what I saw.
-For a museum that is so out of the way, they do a great job of packing it with exhibits and keeping everything up to date.
+I didn’t have a lot of time here, but I did enjoy what I saw.
+For a museum that is so out of the way, they do a great job packing it with exhibits and keeping everything up to date.
 I recommend you stop by, if only for the tanks, during your next trip to Arizona.
 Let me know what you think in the comments.